-Step back in time in the Kingdom of Jordan.
+Step back in time and tour the Kingdom of Jordan.
 Beside the ancient city of Jerash, one of the best preserved Roman provincial towns in the world and boasting 6,500 years of human habitation as well as Wadi Rum and the Dead Sea, the jewel in Jordan’s crown would have to be the Rose Red city of Petra.
 Set deep inside a narrow desert gorge, the siq opens dramatically to reveal Petra in all her glory.
 Literally hundreds of buildings, temples, archways and a 3,000 seat theatre adorn this spectacular city, hidden for centuries.

 • Dead Sea